swarm-citi-usp/smart-abac-c/README.md

-A C implementation of the ABAC-them model.
+A C implementation of the SmartABAC model.

 Current status: